HDB Home Loan vs Bank Loan: 2026 Singapore Guide | Nexus

 The One-Way Door: HDB to Bank, Never Back

 You can refinance from an HDB loan to a bank loan once.
-You cannot switch back.
-HDB will not re-admit a flat to the concessionary scheme after it has been on bank financing.
+You can't switch back.
+Once a flat has been on bank financing, HDB won't take it back into the concessionary scheme.

-This makes the HDB loan the safer first move for buyers who qualify for both.
-You get zero cash down and rate stability now.
-If bank rates stay attractive and your equity grows, you can move to a bank package later.
-The reverse path does not exist.
+That's why I tell clients who qualify for both to start with the HDB loan.
+You get zero cash down and a stable rate from day one.
+If bank rates stay attractive and your equity grows, you can always move to a bank package later.
+The other direction simply isn't an option.

 Affordability and CPF: Run the Numbers First

-Before choosing, check the binding constraint on your loan size.
-For HDB buyers, MSR caps monthly housing payments at 30% of gross income.
-Bank loans add the 55% TDSR and the MAS 4% stress test on top.
-Use the TDSR/MSR affordability calculator to see the maximum loan each route allows for your income.
+Before you choose, work out what's actually capping your loan size.
+For HDB buyers, MSR limits monthly housing payments to 30% of gross income.
+Bank loans pile the 55% TDSR and the MAS 4% stress test on top of that.
+Use the TDSR/MSR affordability calculator to see the maximum loan each route allows on your income.

-CPF OA strategy matters too.
-The HDB route lets you fully fund the down payment from OA but burns OA faster.
-A bank loan preserves more cash flexibility but requires the 5% cash component upfront.
-The CPF OA guide for HDB buyers walks through the trade-off.
-If you are buying a second property later, the equity / cash-out loan options also depend on which route you take now.
-For the full decision tree in one PDF — HDB vs bank, CPF burn-rate tables and lock-in expiry checklist — download the Singapore Mortgage Free Report.
+How you use your CPF OA matters too.
+The HDB route lets you fund the whole down payment from OA, but it drains your OA faster.
+A bank loan leaves you more cash flexibility but asks for the 5% cash component upfront.
+The CPF OA guide for HDB buyers walks through that trade-off.
+If you might buy a second property later, your equity / cash-out loan options also hinge on which route you pick now.
+For the full TDSR/MSR check at the MAS 4% stress floor, a 16-bank rate comparison, an upfront-cost breakdown (cash + CPF), an HDB resale purchase timeline and a guide to handling lock-in expiry, all in one PDF, download the Singapore Mortgage Free Report.
+Once you've settled on a route, the step-by-step application guide takes you from pre-approval through to keys.

 Get a Side-by-Side Comparison for Your Profile